 Richard Hill, the former England back row forward and Mike Hynard have mentored him at Saracens, where he also appreciates the input of South African hooker Schalk Brits.
 Jamie says: “He is a fantastic role model.
 I admire his approach to life and rugby and I have so much to learn from him.
 My mum, dad and twin brothers are also a massive inspiration to me.”

 Hard labour is his watchword not only in the tight but also around the field.
 His roaming instincts took him into a position to provide Chris Wyles with a try-scoring pass against Bath at Twickenham in the 2015 Premiership final.
 As for his own touchdown, he said: “I was just looking for someone else to pass the ball to.
 I was aware there were people around me and the line couldn’t come quick enough.”
-He also showed his footballing skills with a grubber kick that set up a try for his Saracens club mate Owen Farrell to secure England’s victory in the second Test at Melbourne last June.
+He also showed his footballing skills with a grubber kick that set up a try for his Saracens club mate Owen Farrell to secure England’s victory in the second Test at Melbourne in June last year.
 Then he scored a try of his own – his first for England - by pouncing instinctively on a ricochet over the line in Sydney only 155 seconds after replacing Dylan Hartley.

 Jamie had also illustrated his ability as a link man when sending over Farrell for a sumptuous team try that took England towards a 40-9 win over Italy in Rome in February last year before missing the Wales game the following month after rupturing a tendon in his bicep.